-In Part 3 of our 3-Parter blog series examining packaging design, Vannett Li and Krisana Jaritsat look at emerging design cues brands are exploring as they try to stand out on both a literal and digital shelf.
+In Part 3 of our 3 part Golden Age of Packaging blog series, Vannett Li looks at emerging design cues brands are exploring as they try to stand out on both a literal and digital shelf.

 Packaging’s role on shelf is to attract, engage, and sell.
 When brick and mortar was the de facto shopping destination for consumers, standing out on sometimes, a literal shelf in a supermarket or grocery store was one of the primary goals of how brands approached traditional packaging.
 Category cliches and functional claims were prioritized over the brand resulting in a sea of uniformity and neon violators shouting “NEW”, “ORGANIC”, “IMPROVED”.
 Physical constraints of the shelf discouraged innovative structures.
 An overwhelming amount of brands assaulting the consumer from every angle prevented marketers from launching bold and daring designs in fear that the consumer won’t be able to reliably find their brand.
 Shopping in store was purely transactional.